 2. Develop Your Record Store Business Plan

 One of the most important steps in starting a record shop is to develop your business plan.
-The process of creating your plan ensures that you fully understand your market and your business strategy.
+The purpose of a business plan is to ensure that you fully understand your market and your business strategy.
 The plan also provides you with a roadmap to follow and if needed, to present to funding sources to raise capital for your business.

 Your business plan should include the following sections: